supersven/ghc-riscv-ngc-talk/presentation.md

   - Reading a lot of Assembly or Cmm can be very exhausting
 - Run testsuite subsets
 - Write small Cmm reproducers by hand

+## Your are not alone!

+- Matrix group
+- Mailing list
+- Discourse

 ## Hunting Heisenbugs